rickyrorton/carrier_acquistion/README.md

 to obtain the frequency offset.
 This frequency offset is then fed into a NCO which is mixed with the original signal to correct for the doppler shift

 ## How was it implemented?
 This design was implemented on Xilinx's Ultrascale+ RFSoC platform using Xilinx Vivado 2020.2 and Vitis 2020.2.
-The design utilises Xilinx IP Cores to for FFT computation and generation of a sinusoidal wave using the DDS compiler.
+The design utilises Xilinx's IP Coresfor FFT computation and generation of a sinusoidal wave using the DDS compiler.
 The design also uses custom RTL codes to generate AXI4-Stream interface signals (TLAST) for the FFT IP Core and a running max finder to find the peak and convert it into a Phase Increment Word (PIW) for the NCO.